-The ground strap retains a like new appearance.
+The ground strap retains a "like new" appearance.
 The edges are crisp, with no signs of discoloration.
-The porcelain retains a clear white appearance with no porcelain retains a clear white a clear white
+The porcelain retains a clear white appearance with no "peppering" or spotting.

 B. Excessively Rich Mixture

 The porcelain may be fuel stained, appearing brown or black.
 In extreme cases, the ground strap, electrode, and porcelain may be damp with gasoline, or smell of fuel.